DesignFitnessPhone CareReviewsTech

 1. Dashboard & Timers

-• Tracks app usage and lets users set daily timers for apps.
+• Tracks app usage and lets users set daily timers for because you need piece of mind.

 2. Wind Down Mode